lowell-monis/lowell-monis/README.md

 <h1 align="center">Welcome!
 I'm Lowell Monis.</h1>

 # 💫 About Me:
 I'm a double major in data science and world politics at Michigan State University, and I'm passionate about leveraging data to drive social impact.
-I am currently learning various data visualization techniques and the theoretical concepts of machine learning, while working on a project to explore computer vision via a facial-expression-to-emoji conversion model.
+I am currently learning various data visualization techniques and the theoretical concepts of machine learning while working on a project to explore computer vision via a facial-expression-to-emoji conversion model.
 I am also diving deep into the intersection of technology and sustainable agriculture with FarmX neo, an ML platform revolutionizing crop management! 🌱

 🔬 **What I'm Up To:**
 - 📊 Data Analyst & Public Policy Fellow at MSU's Institute for Public Policy and Social Research